RunestoneInteractive/httlads/_sources/Statistics/cs2_exploring_business_data.rst

 4. What similarities and differences do the countries experiencing the highest/lowest business start-up rank have?
 Are there any discrepancies between different score factors of countries with similar rankings?
 5. For the countries with the largest change, which factors changed the most?
 Are these factors the same as you identified in the first 3 questions?

-The data set lists countries based on their business start-up score.
+The data set lists countries based on their business start-up scores.
 While it is easy to see the best countries for starting a business based on the business start-up rank, it is not easy to grasp the relative simplicity of each country.
 We can use the functions that we learned in the previous case study to create a common baseline: average, standard deviation, and median.
-So, let's average the "business start-up score" of all countries together.
+So, let's average the business start-up score of all countries together.

 a.
 Use the ``AVERAGE`` function to calculate the mean in column D. Scroll down and click on a cell in column 194.
    There should be an empty cell below the column of numbers for the business start-up score.
 Now type ``=AVERAGE(D2:D192)``.